CrystalChun/assisted-service/docs/enhancements/transactional-custom-manifests.md

 ### Consumers of the object store API will need to change, to consume the metdata and use it

-	Calls to `objectHandler.Download` and `objectHandler.UploadFile` and `objectHandler.UploadStream` will need to change to accomodate the metadata, the metadata itself may be ignored in many cases if not required.
+	Calls to `objectHandler.Download` and `objectHandler.UploadFile` and `objectHandler.UploadStream` will need to change to accommodate the metadata, the metadata itself may be ignored in many cases if not required.

 	For manifests, we will need to use metadata to implement.